-Bowerbird is pleased to presented the duo of Peter Evans (trumpets) & Levy Lorenzo (percussion/electronics).
+Bowerbird and the University of Pennsylvania – Department of Music are pleased to present the duo of Peter Evans (trumpets) & Levy Lorenzo (percussion/electronics).
 Evans and Lorenzo began performing duo as part of the International Contemporary Ensemble’s OpenICE commissioning series in early 2016.
 Their music is an otherworldly blur of dense rhythmic frameworks, elaborate notated pieces, open improvisation and weird drones.
 Lorenzo’s complex of self-built instruments, gongs, dry percussion, laptop and sound processing engage with Evans’ acoustic trumpet in a dialogue of noise, mystery, precision and chaos.
 The duo has toured extensively in the USA, Canada and Europe and released their debut recording “Q” on Evans’ More is More label in October 2018.

 Peter Evans is a trumpet player and improvisor/composer based in New York City since 2003.
 Evans is part of a broad, hybridized scene of musical experimentation and his work cuts across a wide range of modern musical practices and traditions.
 Peter is committed to the simultaneously self-determining and collaborative nature of musical improvisation as a compositional tool, and works with an ever-expanding group of musicians and composers in the creation of new music.
 His primary groups as a leader are the Peter Evans Ensemble and Being & Becoming (with Joel Ross, Nick Jozwiak and Savannah Harris).
 Evans has been exploring solo trumpet music since 2002 and is widely recognized as a leading voice in the field, having released several recordings over the past decade.
 He is a member of the cooperative groups Pulverize the Sound (with Mike Pride and Tim Dahl) and Rocket Science (with Evan Parker, Craig Taborn and Sam Pluta) and is constantly experimenting and forming new configurations with like minded players.
 As a composer, he has been commissioned by the International Contemporary Ensemble (ICE), Yarn/Wire, the Donaueschingen Musiktage Festival, the Jerome Foundation's Emerging Artist Program, and the Doris Duke Foundation.
 Evans has presented and/or performed his works at major festivals worldwide and tours his own groups extensively.
 He has worked with some of the leading figures in new music: John Zorn, Ingrid Laubrock, Jim Black, Weasel Walter, Ambrose Akinmusere, Matana Roberts, Tyshawn Sorey, Levy Lorenzo, Nate Wooley, Steve Schick, Mary Halvorson, Joe McPhee and performs with both ICE and the Wet Ink Ensemble.
 He has been releasing recordings on his own label, More is More, since 2011.
 2020 will see the release of the first record by Being & Becoming, a new album by a quartet version of the PE Ensemble, and an album of Christmas music with three pianos.